With summer ending in Hudsonville, now is a great time to get a head start on air conditioner maintenance.

 How to Clean Your Outside AC Unit

-Choose a mild day to scrub your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
-That way, you can run your equipment once you’ve cleaned it.
+Choose a temperate day to scrub your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
+That way, you can test your equipment once you’ve cleaned it.

 Related: How AC Repair and Maintenance Can Actually Save You Money